doxout/stractory/README.md

 ![node web](http://nodejs.org/images/logos/nodejs-1024x768.png)

-Did you think: "It would be cool if such a web of node workers was easy to set up"
+Did you think: "It would be cool if such a web of node workers was easy to set up"?

-Introducing stractory, the streaming server factory
+Well, it should be much easier with stractory, the streaming server factory

-Run stragents (stream agents, like dnode) on a pool of generic workers.
+Stractory allows you to run stragents (stream agents, like dnode) on a pool of generic workers.

 # What is a stractory server?